-As the principal architect of the Company's parts development program since its commencement in 1992, Eric Mendelson has unique knowledge in the Federal Aviation Administration-approved aircraft replacement parts industry which the Company pioneered under his leadership.
+As the principal architect of the Company's parts development program since its commencement in 1992 and our Flight Support Group since its creation the following year, Eric Mendelson has unique knowledge in the Federal Aviation Administration-approved aircraft replacement parts industry which the Company pioneered under his leadership.
 Mr. Mendelson is well versed in the marketplace for the Company's products and he has deep experience with the Company's Team Members, customers and shareholders.
-His 30 years of progressive experience with running and growing the business render him a valuable resource to the Board.
-Eric Mendelson and his family are significant Company shareholders.
+His 31 years of progressive experience with running and growing the business render him a valuable resource to the Board.
+Eric Mendelson and his family are significant Company shareholders, which aligns their interests with other shareholders and reflects their commitment to the Company.